HU-SD-S3/s3-kennisbank/vanilla-web-components/project-setup.md

 npm init @eslint/config@latest
 ```

-You will than be asked some questions to setup the configuration file.
+You will then be asked some questions to setup the configuration file.
 On the question "How would you like to use ESLint?" choose "**To check syntax and find problems**".
 When asked "What type of modules does your project use?" choose "**JavaScript modules (import/export)**".
 And on the question "Where does your code run?" choose "**Browser**".